QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

 - have representations that are convenient econometrically

-Different example economies manifest themselves simply as different settings for various matrices
+Different example economies manifest themselves simply as different settings for various matrices.

 :cite:`HS2013` use these tools: